dkress59/ifound-rest/README.md

 ### Back-End

-This is the NodeJS [REST API](https://api.ifound.one) Back-End, using Express with Multer, Mongoose, JWT Authorisation and polyfilled Fetch support. **The external PHP file server is excluded from this repo for security reasons.**
+This is the NodeJS [REST API](https://api.ifound.one) Back-End, using Express with Multer, Mongoose, JWT Authorisation and polyfilled Fetch support.
+This app runs on [Heroku](https://www.heroku.com). **The external PHP file server is excluded from this repo for security reasons.**

 ### To Do

+* Update the Minimist dependencies (GitHub security alert)
 * Only let authorised, registered users create new users
 * Add method for image rotation from Admin Front-End